MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-management.md

 For more information, see [Management commands](/azure/data-explorer/kusto/management/index?context=/fabric/context/context&pivots=fabric)

-You can manage your data in the following ways:
+You can manage your data using the UI in the following ways:

 * Modify [Data retention policy](#data-retention-policy)
 * Activate [Data copy to OneLake](#data-copy-to-onelake)